KevinLu43/ORAProject/README.md

 <p align="center">
   <img src="https://github.com/KevinLu43/ORAProject/blob/main/picture/ORA_PIC_1.jpg">
 </p>
-The Fig.1 demonstrates the flow chart of Generalized Ensemble Method (GEM) and Generalized Weighted Ensemble with Internally Tuned Hyperparameters (GEM–ITH).The GEM was proposed to find the best combination of base learners by Perrone and Cooper (1992).
+The figure demonstrates the flow chart of Generalized Ensemble Method (GEM) and Generalized Weighted Ensemble with Internally Tuned Hyperparameters (GEM–ITH).The GEM was proposed to find the best combination of base learners by Perrone and Cooper (1992).
 It minimizes the total  mean square error (MSE) to optimize the weight of each base learner.
 The fomulation is shown as bellow:

 ![image](https://github.com/KevinLu43/ORAProject/blob/main/picture/ORA_PIC_2.JPG)

 The above formulation is a nonlinear convex optimization problem.
 As the constraints are linear, computing the Hessian matrix will demonstrate the convexity of the objective function.
-Hence, since a local optimum of a convex function (objective function) on a convex feasible region (feasible region of the above formulation) is guaranteed to be a global optimum, the optimal solution of this problem is proved to be the global optimal solution (Boyd and Vandenberghe, 2004)
+Hence, since a local optimum of a convex function (objective function) on a convex feasible region (feasible region of the above formulation) is guaranteed to be a global optimum, the optimal solution of this problem is proved to be the global optimal solution (Boyd and Vandenberghe, 2004).

+The GEM-ITH algorithm is using  a heuristic based on Bayesian search that aims at finding some candidate hyperparameter values for each base learner and obtain the best weights and hyperparameters combination for the ensemble of all base models.
+Given *n* iterations of Bayesian optimization, the hyper parameter and combinations for each base learner that has the best performance among the iterations was considered as the optimal combination by GEM-ITH model.

 Data Collection and Analysis Result
 ---